 \subsection{Small planet transit and radial velocity sample}

-The sample of SP systems to compute $f_{\rm CJ|SP}$ was built through queries to the NASA Exoplanet Archive\footnote{https://exoplanetarchive.ipac.caltech.edu/ .} on 2 December 2024 following the same criteria as BL24: the systems must have (1) at least one confirmed SP with $ 1 < \mp < 20\,\Me$\footnote{Unlike BL24, we did not consider the criterion on the radius to be $\rp \le 4\,\Re$ as this information is not available for the RV planets.} for transiting planets and $ 1 < \mp\sin{i} < 20\,\Me$ for planets discovered by RV surveys; (2) a solar-type (i.e., FGK dwarf or sub-giant) star as host, which thus excludes M dwarfs with $\mstar \leq 0.6\,\Msun$, and (3) at least one publicly available RV dataset with more than 20 measurements and baseline $\Delta T\geq1$\,yr.
-However, unlike BL24, we initially discarded ``mixed systems'' with both SP and short-period ($P < 100$~d) planets with $\mp \geq 20\,\Me$, such as the WASP-47 system which also hosts a hot Jupiter (WASP-47b) in between the two SPs WASP-47e and d (e.g., \citealt{Vanderburg2017, Nascimbeni2023}); indeed, it is unclear whether the theoretical predictions mentioned in Sect.~\ref{introduction} apply to such systems in which giant planets, especially the hot Jupiters, may have undergone a substantial migration process (e.g., \citealt{DawsonJohnson2018}).
-Nonetheless, we computed the occurrence rates by also taking the mixed systems into account, and noted no significant differences (see Sect.~\ref{statistical_analyses}).
-We cleaned the BL24 sample from a couple of outliers like TOI-1853b, which has $\mp=73 \pm 3>20\,\Me$ \citep{2023Natur.622..255N}, or Kepler-22b, whose orbital period is $P=290 > 100$\,d \citep{Borucki2012}.
+The sample of SP systems to compute $f_{\rm CJ|SP}$ was built through queries to the NASA Exoplanet Archive\footnote{https://exoplanetarchive.ipac.caltech.edu/ .} on 2 December 2024 following the same criteria as BL24.
+The systems must have (1) at least one confirmed SP with $ 1 < \mp < 20\,\Me$\footnote{Unlike BL24, we did not consider the criterion $\rp \le 4\,\Re$ as this information is not available for the RV planets.} for transiting planets and $ 1 < \mp\sin{i} < 20\,\Me$ for planets discovered by RV surveys; (2) a solar-type (i.e., FGK dwarf or sub-giant) host star, thereby excluding M dwarfs with $\mstar \leq 0.6\,\Msun$; and (3) at least one publicly available RV dataset with more than 20 measurements and baseline $\Delta T\geq1$\,yr.
+However, unlike BL24, we initially discarded ``mixed systems'' containing both SP and short-period ($P < 100$~d) planets with $\mp \geq 20\,\Me$, such as the WASP-47 system, which also hosts a hot Jupiter (WASP-47b) between the two SPs WASP-47e and d (e.g., \citealt{Vanderburg2017, Nascimbeni2023}).
+It is unclear whether the theoretical predictions mentioned in Sect.~\ref{introduction} apply to such systems in which giant planets, especially the hot Jupiters, may have undergone a substantial migration process (e.g., \citealt{DawsonJohnson2018}).
+Nonetheless, we also computed the occurrence rates by taking the mixed systems into account and noted no significant differences (see Sect.~\ref{statistical_analyses}).
+We removed a few outliers from the BL24 sample, such as TOI-1853b, which has $\mp=73 \pm 3>20\,\Me$ \citep{2023Natur.622..255N}, and Kepler-22b, whose orbital period is $P=290 > 100$\,d \citep{Borucki2012}.